overview/overview-local/README.md

 6. Click the "Restore selected snapshot" button.
 You'll be prompted to create *another* snapshot, which you may opt for; either way, click "Restore".
 7. Close VirtualBox
-8. In your console, run `docker-machine start defaualt`
+8. In your console, run `docker-machine start default`

 # Debugging